polylang/polylang/readme.txt

 * Pro: fix media wrongly created when adding a new media translation
 * Add azb, ceb, de_CH_informal, es_GT, mr, nl_NL_formal to the predefined list of languages
+* Fix the language switcher not linking to media translations for anonymous visitors

 = 1.9 ( 2016-04-27 ) =